lsst-dm/dmtn-021/index.rst

 configuration parameters).
 The decorrelation computation may be turned on by setting the option ``doDecorrelation=True`` for the ``imageDifference.py`` command-line task.
-In `Figure 7 <#figure-7>`__ we show subimages of two astrometrically aligned input exposures, the PSF-matched template image, and the decorrelated image difference.
+In `Figure 7 <#figure-7>`__ we show sub-images of two astrometrically aligned input exposures, the PSF-matched template image, and the decorrelated image difference.

 .. figure:: _static/img8.png